IRS six-digit filing-security code used to verify the taxpayer and reduce fraudulent return filing.

 It also matters because readers sometimes confuse the code with a taxpayer identification number.
 The identity protection PIN does not replace a Social Security number, Individual Taxpayer Identification Number, or other tax ID.
 It is an additional security credential layered on top of the identifying number already used on the tax account.

 An identity protection PIN appears when a taxpayer files a return and the IRS requires that extra security code as part of the filing process.
-It can connect to Form 1040, a general Tax Return, and later IRS correspondence if identity verification or fraud-prevention issues arise.
+IRS guidance says the IP PIN is used on 1040-series individual returns such as Form 1040.
+It can connect to a general Tax Return and later IRS correspondence if identity verification or fraud-prevention issues arise.
 It also fits naturally with the broader identity-and-record layer of Taxpayer Identification Number and transcript review.

 A taxpayer prepares a return and learns that the IRS requires an identity protection PIN before the filing can be accepted properly.
 The taxpayer must use the correct code with the return instead of assuming the Social Security number or other tax ID alone is enough to move the filing through the security check.